Sales Support - MyNorth.com

 OVERVIEW:

-Working as Part-Time Sales Support, you must have a strong interest in sales and enjoy working in a fast-paced challenging environment.Â This is an entry level position that will provide assistance to our customers from our branch located at 7547 Boon Rd, Cadillac, MI 49601.
+Working as Part-Time Sales Support, you must have a strong interest in sales and enjoy working in a fast-paced challenging environment.Â This is an entry level position that will provide assistance to our customers from our branch located at 1424 Trade Center Dr., Traverse City, MI 49696.

 RESPONSIBILITIES: